yoctoproject/poky/documentation/ref-manual/faq.rst

 Makefile that ignores ``DESTDIR`` or uses a different name for that environment variable.
 Check the the build system to see if these kinds of issues exist.

+**Q:** I'm adding a binary in a recipe but it's different in the image, what is changing it?

+**A:** The first most obvious change is the system stripping debug symbols from it.
+Setting :term:`INHIBIT_PACKAGE_STRIP` to stop debug symbols being stripped and/or :term:`INHIBIT_PACKAGE_DEBUG_SPLIT` to stop debug symbols being split into a separate file will ensure the binary is unchanged.
+The other less obvious thing that can happen is prelinking of the image.
+This is set by default in local.conf via :term:`USER_CLASSES` which can contain 'image-prelink'.
+If you remove that, the image will not be prelinked meaning the binaries would be unchanged.